 Online Documentation for DB Comparer for PostgreSQL

-The Find Text dialog is provided for quick and flexible searching for specified text within the SQL Script Editor working area.
+The Replace Text dialog is provided for searching and replacing text within the SQL Script Editor working area.

 Text to find

 Enter a search string in this box.
 The Arrow-Down button which can be found next to the input box allows you to select any of the previously entered search strings.

 This box allows you to enter a string to replace the search string.
 The Arrow-Down button which can be found next to the input box allows you to select any of the previously entered strings.
 To replace the search string with an empty string, leave this input box blank.